Layli Miller-Muro: Recognition

-In 2012, she was recognized for her work at Tahirih and named one of Newsweek/The Daily Beast 's 150 Most Fearless Women in the World.
+In 2012, she was recognized for her work at the Tahirih Justice Center and named one of Newsweek/The Daily Beast 's 150 Most Fearless Women in the World.
 In the same year, she received Diane Von Fürstenberg's People's Voice Award and made the list of Goldman Sachs' Top 100 Most Innovative Entrepreneurs.
 Additionally, in 2010, she was awarded the Smart CEO Brava!
 Women Business Achievement Award which recognizes 25 female executives who are exemplary leaders within their companies and communities at large.

 Personal life

-Miller-Muro lives in Washington D.C. with her husband, Gil Miller-Muro, and their three children.
+Miller-Muro lives in Washington D.C., with her husband, Gil Miller-Muro, and their three children.
 She is an active member of the Baháʼí Faith.